Oasis256/StoryTeller/readme.md

 # Organizing your audiobooks

-#### Directory structure and folder names are important to Audiobookshelf!
+#### Directory structure and folder names are important to AudbleTales!

 See [documentation](https://audiobookshelf.org/docs#book-directory-structure) for supported directory structure, folder naming conventions, and audio file metadata usage.